 - Select specific action verbs that match the skills and experiences required for the job you’re applying for.

-8. Avoid Cliches and Jargon on Your Resume
+8. Avoid Clichés and Jargon on Your Resume

-- Steer clear of cliches and industry-specific jargon because they may cloud your message and fail to communicate your value effectively.
+- Steer clear of clichés and industry-specific jargon because they may cloud your message and fail to communicate your value effectively.

 9. Use a Clean, Simple, and Readable Format.

-- A white background
+- A white or neutral background

 - Plenty of white space

-- Left aligned content
+- Left-aligned content

 10. Maintain Consistency in Your Resume Format